Both residents of Nashville and its visitors will agree that traffic congestion in the city can get frustrating, particularly throughout rush hour.

 - Center lanes are only meant for slowing down to make a left turn.
 It should never be used for passing because traffic can go in from both directions and encourage a game of chicken.

-- Don’t hesitate to use your turn signal if you intend to turn or change lane.
+- Use your turn signal if you intend to turn or change lane.

 - Solid lines in the road are there to indicate that you cannot cross them for passing.
 The right solid line is the right border of the road.
 Dotted lines indicate a legal passing location but only if the conditions are right.